LeeTrongjNghiax/WebGL_Rotating_Cube_2/README.md

 ![image](how_to_use/step8.png)
 ![image](how_to_use/step9.png)

-If the image is to biyou can go to camera section and decrese camera position z for better viewing (remember to do step 2 each change)
+If the image is to big you can go to camera section and decrese camera position z for better viewing (remember to do step 2 each change)

 ![image](how_to_use/step10.png)